 - Branded by Bokrijk leather purse - DIY kit: € 14.50

 - Branded by Bokrijk by Kuppens and Wuytens - DIY kit: € 37.50

 - Branded by Bokrijk by Kuppens and Wuytens - assembled: € 37.50

 Where can I pay with Bancontact in Bokrijk?

 You can always pay with Bancontact in Bistro Koetshuis, St. Gummarus, Egt.
 The Slow Bakery and the Information Centre, as well as in the museum shops, ‘The Sixties' and in the Kempen.
-Photos by the Bokrijk photographer can also be paid for by debit card in the museum shop.
+Photos by the Bokrijk photographer can also be paid for by debit card.

 Is there an ATM in Bokrijk?

 No, there is no ATM in Bokrijk.
 At the Information Centre at the entrance of the museum, you can pay using Bancontact, but only for tickets and season tickets, not to withdraw cash.
 Bancontact can also be used for payment in a number of places.

 I lost something during my visit, what should I do?

 Lost items are collected by the park police, who can be found at the rear of Bokrijk Information Centre (Car park 1).
 You can collect lost objects every day between 10:00 and 18:00.